-During the on-site verification which took place in two establishments, the records of the official control testing which had been carried out had been provided to the food business operators.
-Both food business operators also confirmed that the County Veterinary Officer had discussed the results with them and had indicated what action they were required to take in the case of unsatisfactory results and where Listeria monocytogenes was detected in the processing environment.
+During the on-site verification which took place in two establishments, the records of the official control testing which had been carried out were provided to the food business operators.
+Both food business operators also confirmed that the County Veterinary Officer had discussed the results with them and had indicated what action they were required to take in the case of results which fell into the acceptable category.